How to Connect Pandas to Database

 Why Connect Pandas to Database

 You may be wondering why we need to connect Pandas to database when both store data as tables, support indexes, filtering, aggregation and other functions.
 There are a couple of reasons of this.
 First of all, depending on the tasks you need to do, sometimes it may be simpler to do it by running an SQL query in database.
+For example, it may be easier to run SQL join queries than merging and joining dataframes.
 On the other hand, some tasks may be easily done in Pandas instead of a database.
+For example, it is a lot easier to create pivot tables in Pandas, than using SQL queries.

 Secondly, in most cases, the web server and database server are located at different places.
 When you analyze data using Python pandas, you put your web server to use.
 When you run SQL query, you use your database server.
 Depending on web server load, you may want to off load a few database operations to database server and vice versa.
 This will ensure that neither web server nor database is overloaded.